On the Family Resolution Centre login page, click the Forgot password? button, and follow the instructions to reset your password.

 This is likely due to an interruption in your Internet connection.
 Try refreshing your browser.
 If that doesn’t work, log off and then log back in.
 If the comment still doesn’t show up, you’ll have to type it again.

 Usually, yes.
-Writing a parenting plan for each child ensures that both parents have taken the time to consider each child’s individual needs.
+Writing parenting or support arrangements for each child ensures that both parents have taken the time to consider each child’s individual needs.

-To find out the status of your your parenting plan:
+To find out the status of your your arrangements:

 No. Your chats can be as long as you like.
 It’s a good idea to keep to one idea per chat as this helps you both focus on the issue you’re discussing.

-You might want to have your parenting plan included in an order that includes other issues (such as child support).
-Or you may want the parenting plan to become part of another legally binding agreement.
+You might want to have your parenting or child support arrangements included in an order that includes other issues.
+Or you may want the parenting or child support arrangements to become part of another legally binding agreement.
 Your mediator will be able to advise you on your next steps, or see

-Complete your parenting plan and add it to an order or agreement for information on how to include your parenting plan in another agreement or order.
+Complete your parenting or child support arrangements and add it to an order or agreement for information on how to include your arrangements in another agreement or order.